 It is not uncommon for MLS students to have a hold placed on their financial aid due to exceeding timeframe while in a second undergraduate or dual degree program or as a result of changing their major.
 MLS students have often earned a large number of credits, either because it took them some time to be admitted to the U of M and MLS, or because they are seeking MLS as a second degree or major.
-In these cases, students should contact the academic advisor for an appointment to fill out a SAP Appeal.
+In these cases, students should contact the academic advisor for an appointment to fill out a SAP Appeal form found under the Financial aid and loans tab.
 Your advisor will note whether or not you are making good progress toward your degree to support your request for continuing aid.